COVESA/dlt-daemon/doc/dlt_design_specification.md

 #### User Message: Unregister Context

-This message is send by the DLT user library once for each context which should be unregistered from the DLT daemon.
+This message is sent by the DLT user library once for each context which should be unregistered from the DLT daemon.
 It contains the following information:

 - The application id of the application to be unregistered